st-bert/learn-microservices/modules/communication/slides/5 - Async communication (RabbitMQ).md

 - **Exchange**: A routing mechanism that determines how messages are distributed to queues.
 - **Binding**: A link between an exchange and a queue that defines the routing rules for messages.
 - **Routing Key**: The routing key is a message attribute taken into account by the exchange when deciding how to route a message.

-## Basic RabbitMQ Message Cycle
-With the basics of the RabbitMQ message cycle in place, let’s now have a look at how the RabbitMQ message cycle works.

-* Step 1: An exchange message is sent out by the producer.
-* Step 2: After the communication has been received, the exchange is responsible for sending it.
-It uses information from the RabbitMQ exchange type to direct the message to the relevant queues and exchanges.
-* Step 3: The queue receives the message and stores it until the consumer receives it.
-* Step 4: Finally, the consumer handles the message.

 ![](images/rabbitMQ-message-cycle.webp)